cytoscape/cytoscape-manual/docs/Rendering_Engine.md

 <a id="what_is_level_of_detail_lod"> </a>
 ## What is Level of Detail (LOD)?

-Cytoscape 3.0 retains the rendering engine found in version 2.8.
-It is to be able to display large networks (> 10,000 nodes), yet retain interactive speed.
-To accomplish this goal, a technique involving **level of detail (LOD)** is being used.
-Based on the number of objects (nodes and edges) being rendered, an appropriate **level of detail** is chosen.
+Cytoscape is able to display large networks (> 10,000 nodes) while maintaining interactive speed.
+To accomplish this goal the **level of detail (LOD)** used to display the network is chosen based on the number of nodes and edges currently being displayed.
 For example, by default, node labels (if present) are only rendered when less than 200 nodes are visible because drawing text is a relatively expensive operation.
 This can create some unusual behavior.
 If the screen currently contains 198 nodes, node labels will be